3KUdelta/Orange-Pi-H2-H3-Hardware-PWM-Fan/README.md

 ### Step 7: Python program and autostart ###

-Credits for this goes to [https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/](https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/ "")
+Credits for this goes to [https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/](https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/ "").
 To run the program automatically at startup, just use the bash script and autolaunch this bash script at startup within rc.local.

-Use FileZilla or similar to copy ___launch_fan_ctrl.sh___ and ___fan_ctrl.py___ into ___/home___
+Copy ___launch_fan_ctrl.sh___ and ___fan_ctrl.py___ into ___/home___ (use FileZilla or similar)

-Edit the /etc/rc.local file and add a new line before the "exit 0": sudo sh '/home/launch_fan_ctrl.sh'
+Edit the /etc/rc.local file and add a new line before the "exit 0": sudo sh '/home/launch_fan_ctrl.sh':

 ```# nano /etc/rc.local```